 Who says you need money to start a business?
 Well, you may need some funds to begin, but it doesn’t necessarily have to be yours.
 In the U.S. the Small Business Administration (SBA) provides a few loan options for entrepreneurs to tap into if you need it and qualify.

 It’s important to understand SBA’s role – the agency doesn’t lend the money directly to entrepreneurs to start or grow a business, but sets the guidelines for loans that made by its partners (lenders, community development organizations and micro-lending institutions).

-SBA guarantees that these loans will be repaid, which eliminates some of the risk to the lending partners.
+SBA guarantees that these loans will be repaid, which eliminates some of the risks to the lending partners.
 Below are their top three.

 How to Start a Business with No Money and the SBA Loan Programs Designed to Help You

 7(a) Loan Program – SBA’s most common loan program, includes financial help for businesses with special requirements.
 The key factors of eligibility are based on what the business does to receive its income, the character of its ownership and where the business operates.
 Some basic uses of the loan proceeds include:

 - To establish a new business or assist in the acquisition, operation or expansion of an existing business